yogmel/advanced-javascript/README.md

 console.log(arr3) // [4, 5, 1, 2, 3, 6]
 ```

-It is also important to note that it copies the array to another, not referecing it.
+It is also important to note that it copies the array to another, not referencing it.

 ```javascript
 var arr1 = [1, 2, 3];